Hexagram Forty-six—Social Stature

-The first line, yin, shows who is welcome in higher circles.
-This is fortunate.
+The first line, yin, shows one who is welcome in higher circles.

 The second line, yang, shows a sincere person who makes offerings that are accepted in sacrifice.
 This is the correct course of action.